AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-03-FractionalCalculus.md

 ### 4.4 Status Assessment

 The fractional mechanics references (S15–S16) rest on solid mathematical ground and connect to experimentally verified phenomena (viscoelastic materials).
 The fractional gravity and spacetime references (S17–S20) are mathematically consistent frameworks, but experimental verification remains absent.
-Calcagni's multifractional spacetime makes predictions for the spectral dimension that could, in principle, be tested by quantum gravity phenomenology, but current observational constraints are weak.
+Calcagni's multifractional spacetime makes predictions for the spectral dimension that could, in principle, be tested, but current observational constraints are weak.
 The reader should maintain a clear distinction between the established mathematics and the speculative physics.

 ---